robert-westenberger/knowledgebase/fake-os.md

+# Sandboxed OS
+Sandboxed-OS needs a Dockerfile that will
+1) Install docker (so we'll have a container within a container)
+2) Install and configure gvisor
+3)
 # Features
 * Depending on the users user agent, actually have that particular theme be the default (So if user is connecting on a windows machine, have the windows theme display).
 # Components